Becoming a Geologist

 Bowman Hall – Department of Geology – University of Kentucky

 I figured I had to get close to the coal.
-The third time turned out to be a charm My application to the University of Kentucky was approved.
+An application to the University of Kentucky was approved.
 Not only that, the geology department at Bowman Hall was willing to give me a sorely-needed teaching assistantship.
-On a quick visit to Lexington, I spotted two tons of coal proudly displayed right in the middle of the campus.
+On a quick visit to Lexington, I spotted two tons of coal proudly displayed right in the middle of the campus (the last time I checked, it was gone — probably a victim of “progressive” thought).
 This spectacular fossilized omen confirmed that UK would be a great place to spend a few years.
-We moved to Kentucky in the middle of the worst winter in a long time, slipping and sliding all the way.
-That winter was not too long ago as far as geologic time goes!
-But all the climate-change blather at that time centered on global cooling, and the rapidly-approaching ICE AGE!

 I got started under a wonderful professor…William C. MacQuown.
 He taught stratigraphy, and also happened to have twenty years experience in the oil business, including a stint as Sohio’s Chief Geologist in Oklahoma City.
 Dr. MacQuown certainly knew the practical side of geology, and he had a great interest in the Paleozoic, which just happened to be my favorite set of rocks.
-Very soon, I forgot about coal geology, and started thinking about stratigraphy.
-And, there’s no better place to practice stratigraphy than in the oil patch.
+Very soon, I put coal geology on the back burner, and started thinking about stratigraphy.
+And, what a place to do it.
+The entire Paleozoic section is fantastically-exposed all around Lexington, Kentucky; some sections, for example the Ordovician, are world-renowned.

 Digital Equipment Corporation (DEC) PDP-8 Minicomputer